readthedocs/readthedocs.org/docs/ethical-advertising.rst

 small,
 unobtrusive ad on documentation pages.
 The products should be interesting to you.
-They won't flash or move.
+The ads won't flash or move.

 We run the ads we want to have on our product, in a way that makes us feel good.